Top-rated local movers that handle Greensboro to Myrtle Beach moves

 - Myrtle Beach’s population is about 88% less than Greensboro.

-- Myrtle Beach's public transportation has a score of 2 out of 10 versus Greensboro's higher score of 3.
+- Myrtle Beach’s public transportation score of 2 out of 10 is lower than Greensboro’s score of 3.

 - Myrtle Beach is more walkable than Greensboro with a score of 43 out of 100 vs Greensboro’s 29 out of 100.

 - With a score of 54 out of 100, Myrtle Beach is more bike-friendly than Greensboro, which has a score of 32 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Myrtle Beach’s crime rate is higher than Greensboro with a score of 58.06 compared to Greensboro’s 45.91.
 This means that Myrtle Beach neighborhoods are safer than 58.06% of all U.S. neighborhoods, and Greensboro neighborhoods are safer than 45.91%.